Creston, British Columbia: Agriculture

 About 1884, likely associated with the Baillie-Grohman reclamation plan, the first settlers arrived, cleared the slopes around today's Creston, and planted orchards, but obtained no preemptions.
 In the early 1890s, William Rodger and Jane Huscroft, with their large family and cattle, squatted on the flats.
 During 1893, crews dyked the river, but the exceptional flooding during the following spring destroyed much of the work.
 In partnership with the Kootenay Valley Power and Development Co., settlers completed reconstruction that year, reclaiming 7700 acre.
 Later deterioration of the dykes resumed annual flooding, leaving the land suitable only for hay harvests.

-Apple and cherry orchards were well established by 1920s.
+Apple and cherry orchards were well established by the 1920s.
 As returning World War I veterans developed farms on the flat lands to the south, grain harvests increased.
 Grain elevators were built in Creston by the Midland Pacific Grain Corporation in 1935 and the Alberta Wheat Pool in 1936 and 1949.
 Rebuilt dyking of a few years earlier succumbed to floods in 1938 and 1948.
 The first annual Blossom Festival was held in 1942.
 In 2018, the Columbia Basin Trust acquired the two remaining abandoned elevators (1935 and 1936) with a view to restoration.

 Lumber

 Small sawmills were established in 1898 and around 1903.
 In 1907, C.O.
 Rodgers erected a mill at the mouth of the Goat River gorge.
 In partnership with D.W.
 Briggs, he reorganized as the Canyon City Lumber Co. in 1911.
 After a 1923 fire destroyed the mill, the rebuild, known as Creston Sawmills, opened in 1924.
 The specialized Rodgers Box Factory catered to the fruit and berry trade.
-The sawmill closed in 1981 and the buildings torn down.
+The sawmill closed in 1981 and the buildings were torn down.
 The veneer and planer mills, which closed a decade later, were also demolished.